 How to edit or create pages and comment on them

-Musapedia is a collection of interlinked pages built with a wiki software, designed to make collaboration easy.
+Musapedia is a collection of interlinked pages built with a wiki software, designed to make collaborative writing easy.
 Anyone can contribute to improving its contents.
 You need to register to edit or create pages, but not to comment on them.

 Probably the most important thing you need to remember when working on Musapedia is that you should not be afraid to edit pages.
 You cannot "break" Musapedia; all changed pages can be reversed, fixed or improved later.

-So go ahead, read the guidelines below, pick an article and help us make it better — by adding content, correcting inaccuracies, improving spelling and grammar, rewriting for readability or adding an illstration.
+So go ahead, read the guidelines below, pick an article (lists of pages in English, French and Spanish) and help us by adding content, correcting inaccuracies, improving spelling and grammar, rewriting for readability or adding an illustration.